The Indian Penal Code is the official criminal code of the Republic of India. It is a complete code intended to cover all aspects of criminal law.

 Attempt to Commit Suicide – Section 309

 This Section prescribed punishment of up to one year for attempting suicide.
 There is a longstanding recommendation of the Law Commission to decriminalise attempting suicide by dropping Section 309 from the statute books.
-But the amendment to this effect has not been carried, albeit, the use of the provision has minimised, by the coming into force of the Mental Healthcare Act, 2017.
+But the amendment to this effect has not been carried, albeit, the use of the provision has minimized, by the coming into force of the Mental Healthcare Act, 2017.

 But the reports about the use of Section 309 IPC are not unknown and continue to be reported from almost all the parts of the country.
-As such, it is the need of the hour that the police authorities should be sanitised about the issue.
+As such, it is the need of the hour that the police authorities should be sanitized about the issue.